orditeck/2ndbrain/Home Assistant - How I use it and for what.md

+---
+extra:
+ lead: "Home Assistant can be very intimidating at the beginning."
+---

 ![Relative date](https://img.shields.io/date/1675563553?color=3482cc&label=📅%20Last%20updated)

 I've been using Home Assistant for years now, and while I have many items on my todolist, I thought I could share what I currently use Home Assistant for and what is my setup.
 I tried several integrations and devices through the years.
 Some I came to love, some to forget, some to regret and finally, some to heartfully hate (looking at you, Tuya).